kiba/Writings/for_science/chp4_meeting_killerbots.md

 "You appear to be awake..." a monotonous voice said.

 I turned my head, confused.
 "What?"
-I asked, not understanding.
+I asked, not understanding the speech.

 "Do you understand me?" it asked.